addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

      - Specifies a name for the Load-balancer.
    * - '--scheme internet-facing'
      -
-        + **'internet-facing'**: Load-balancer nodes have public IP addresses.
-DNS name is publicly resolvable,
+        + **'internet-facing'**: Load-balancer nodes have public IP addresses and the DNS name is publicly resolvable.
+You can access the Load-balancer from anywhere.
-        + **'internal'**: Load-balancer nodes have public IP addresses.
-DNS name is publicly resolvable,
+        + **'internal'**: Load-balancer nodes have private IP addresses, but the DNS name is still publicly resolvable.
+You can only access the Load-balancer from the VPC.
    * - '--type application'
      -
    * - '--ip-address-type ipv4'